EEO Challenges in a COVID-19 World

 - Early Bird Tuition (register by May 6): $250

 - Rates per registrant.

 - Want to register a group?
-Group discounts for 10 or more attendees are available through June 20.
+Group discounts are available through May 6.
 Contact FELTG.

 - Can I attend Virtual Training from my government computer?

 - FELTG uses Zoom Webinars (not Zoom Meetings) to broadcast its Virtual Training Institute events.
 Many government computers and systems allow Zoom access.
 If for some reason your firewall will not allow access, you’re welcome to use your personal email address to register, and to attend the sessions from your personal device.

 - Can I earn CLE credits for this class?

 - CLE applications are the responsibility of each attendee; FELTG does not apply for the credits on behalf of attendees.
 If you are seeking CLE credit, attendees may use the materials provided by FELTG in submission to your state bar.
 Attendees may also request a certificate of completion which will contain the number of training hours attended.